symfony-swoole/swoole-bundle/docs/configuration-reference.md

 ```

 When the checker returns false, the coroutine engine will forget the unstable service and will fetch a fresh instance
 from the DI container.
-Otherwise the engine will mark the service instance as unused and will assign it to a coroutine
+Otherwise, the engine will mark the service instance as unused and will assign it to a coroutine
 in the next web request.

 ## Opcache problems